configcat/python-sdk/CONTRIBUTING.md

 # Contributing to the ConfigCat SDK for Python

 ConfigCat SDK is an open source project.
 Feedback and contribution are welcome.
 Contributions are made to this repo via Issues and Pull Requests.
-The information below describes how to build the project with your changes, run the tests, and send the Pull Request.

 ## Submitting bug reports and feature requests